 Now, whether or not the end-user visits her opted websites, she is intimated of the updates, newsletters, and offers on her device through her unique registration key.

 Why Push Notifications?

-a) Push notifications provide convenience to the end users to opt-in to receive timely updates from sites they resonate.
-Thereby, benefiting the website owners and marketers to effectively re-engage or re-target their visitors and consumers with engaging and customized content, offers and newsletters regularly.
+- Push notifications provide convenience to the end-users to opt-in to receive timely updates from sites they resonate.
+Thereby, benefiting the website owners and marketers to effectively re-engage or re-target their visitors and consumers with engaging and customized content, offers, and newsletters regularly.

 Some live examples of push notifications:

-ii) Popular blog websites and e-commerce sites implementing push technology are YourStory, Parents, Momspresso, ShoutMeLoud, Nykaa, Naukri, Myntra, Shopify and others have an integrated push notifications technology.
+ii) Popular blog websites and e-commerce sites implementing push technology are YourStory, Parents, Momspresso, ShoutMeLoud, Nykaa, Naukri, Myntra, Shopify, and others have integrated push notifications technology.